How-to Easily Install Chair Cane Webbing Yourself!

 • Cane webbing and spline supplies can all be purchased through my Cane and Basket Supplies Directory™ or through specialty online woodworking shops.

-• Use only hide glue or white water-soluble glue, do NOT use yellow carpenter’s glue or super glue in groove.
+• Use only hide glue or white water-soluble glue; do NOT use yellow carpenter’s glue or super glue in the groove.
 It will be almost impossible to remove the next time the cane seat is to be replaced if you use anything BUT water-soluble glue.

 • In Step #7 when you’re cutting off the excess cane from the outside of the groove, DO NOT cut the cane from INSIDE of groove or it will ruin the cane and you’ll have to start all over!